Japan's PM Suga heads to US with China on his mind | DW | 15.04.2021

 Beijing, however, insists that the archipelago is historically Chinese territory.

-And in recent years, China Coast Guard ships and aircraft have deliberately entered the waters around the islands and ignored demands from Japanese authorities to leave.
+And in recent years, Chinese Coast Guard ships and aircraft have deliberately entered the waters around the islands and ignored demands from Japanese authorities to leave.

 Chinese vessels, believed to be manned by Chinese maritime militia personnel, are seen at Whitsun Reef, South China Sea